View

 The world of logo formats can be quite an adventure, full of unexpected twists and turns.
 But with this guide in hand, you're now well-prepared to navigate it like a pro!
 From raster to vector, RGB to CMYK, you've mastered the art of logo file formats.

 And that's where we, at Hierographx, come in.
-As a full-service digital agency, we have the experience and expertise to propel your brand to the next level.
-Whether you need help with social media marketing, SEO, or website design, we're here to help!
+As experts for web design in Michigan, we have the experience and expertise to propel your brand to the next level.
+Whether you need help with social media marketing, SEO or website design, we're here to help!

 Ready to take your brand from good to extraordinary?
 Reach out to us today and let’s get started on your success story!
 Let's show Michigan - and the world - what your brand is truly made of!